Jack Palance: Return to Hollywood

 In 1969, Palance recorded a country music album in Nashville, released on Warner Bros.
 Records.
 It featured his self-penned song "The Meanest Guy that Ever Lived".
 The album was re-released on CD in 2003 by the Water label (Water 119).

-His films tended to be international co-productions by now: They Came to Rob Las Vegas, The Mercenary (both 1968), The Desperados, and Marquis de Sade: Justine (both 1969).
+His films were often international co-productions by this time: They Came to Rob Las Vegas, The Mercenary (both 1968), The Desperados, and Marquis de Sade: Justine (both 1969).

 Palance had a part in the Hollywood blockbuster Che!
 (1969) playing Fidel Castro opposite Omar Sharif in the title role, but the film flopped.
 Palance went back to action films and Westerns: Battle of the Commandos (1970), The McMasters (1970) and Compañeros (1970).

-He had another role in Monte Walsh (1970), from the author of Shane, opposite Lee Marvin, but the film was a box-office disappointment.
+Palance had another role in Monte Walsh (1970), from the author of Shane, opposite Lee Marvin, but the film was a box-office disappointment.
 So too was The Horsemen (1971) with Sharif, directed by John Frankenheimer.

-Palance supported Bud Spencer in It Can Be Done Amigo and Charles Bronson in Chato's Land (both 1972), and had the lead in Sting of the West (1972) and Brothers Blue (1973).
+He supported Bud Spencer in It Can Be Done Amigo and Charles Bronson in Chato's Land (both 1972), and had the lead in Sting of the West (1972) and Brothers Blue (1973).

 In Great Britain he appeared in a highly acclaimed TV film, Bram Stoker's Dracula (1973), in the title role; it was directed by Dan Curtis.
 Three years earlier, comic book artist Gene Colan had based his interpretation of Dracula for the acclaimed Marvel Comics comic book series The Tomb of Dracula on Palance, explaining, "He had that cadaverous look, a serpentine look on his face.
 I knew that Jack Palance would do the perfect Dracula."

-Palance went back to Hollywood for Oklahoma Crude (1973) then to England to star in Craze (1975).
+Palance went back to Hollywood for Oklahoma Crude (1973) then to England to star in Craze (1974).
 He starred in the television series Bronk between 1975 and 1976 for MGM Television, and starred in the TV films The Hatfields and the McCoys (1975) and The Four Deuces (1976).

 Italy

 In the late 1970s, Palance was mostly based in Italy.
-He supported Ursula Andress in Africa Express and L'Infermiera, Lee Van Cleef in God's Gun, and Thomas Milian in The Cop in Blue Jeans (all 1976).

-Palance was in Black Cobra Woman; Safari Express, a sequel to Africa Express; Mister Scarface; and Blood and Bullets (all 1976).
-He travelled to Canada to make Welcome to Blood City (1977) and the US for The One Man Jury (1978), Portrait of a Hitman and Angels Revenge (both 1979).
+He supported Ursula Andress in Africa Express and The Sensuous Nurse, Lee Van Cleef in God's Gun, and Thomas Milian in The Cop in Blue Jeans (all 1976).
+He was in Black Cobra Woman; Safari Express, a sequel to Africa Express; Mister Scarface; and Blood and Bullets (all 1976).
+He traveled to Canada to make Welcome to Blood City (1977) and the US for The One Man Jury (1978), Portrait of a Hitman and Angels Revenge (both 1979).

 Palance later said his Italian sojourn was the most enjoyable of his career.
 "In Italy, everyone on the set has a drinking cubicle, and no one is ever interested in working after lunch", he said.
 "That's a highly civilized way to make a movie."

-Palance went back to Canada for H. G. Wells' The Shape of Things to Come (1979).
+He went back to Canada for H. G. Wells' The Shape of Things to Come (1979).